kampersanda/consistent_weighted_sampling/README.md

 77 137 248 271 357 377 400 412 678
 ```

+By the way, 0-bit CWS for binary vectors is so-called b-bit minwise hashing for Jaccard similarity [5].

 ### `texmex` format

 `.bvecs` and `.fvecs` formats used in [BIGANN](http://corpus-texmex.irisa.fr) are supported.
 In detail, see the project page of [BIGANN](http://corpus-texmex.irisa.fr).